SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 ```

 Restart your terminal.
 You should now be able to run the `nvm --version` command and get a version number in response.
-If you do not, alert your instructional team.
+If you do not, alert your installfest point of contact.

 ### NPM config